Sustainability Management

 • BUSINESS CALL TO ACTION

-Business Call to Action (BCtA),
+Business Call to Action (BCtA)

-Nations Development Programme (UNDP), challenges companies to advance core business activities that contribute to the achievement of the Sustainable Development Goals (SDGs).
+Business Call to Action (BCtA), a multilateral alliance led by the United Nations Development Programme (UNDP), challenges companies to advance core business activities that contribute to the achievement of the Sustainable Development Goals (SDGs).
 Asahi Kasei joined with an initiative to support the fiber industry in India through the creation of a comprehensive value chain for Bemberg™ cupro.

 • Declaration for Partnership Building